Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 We usually log using a custom event: `trackCustomEvent` (see https://github.com/PiwikPRO/react-native-piwik-pro-sdk#tracking-custom-events).

 There are some special logging options:
-- `trackScreen`: screen views; this is integrated in the navigation
+- `trackScreen`: screen views; this is integrated in the navigation (see below)
 - `trackApplicationInstall`: is triggered the first launch of the app only
 - `trackOutlink`: any linking to web or other apps via a URL
 - `trackSearch`: track search queries
 - `trackSocialInteraction`, `trackDownload`, `trackGoal`: not used at the moment, but could be useful
 - `trackImpression`, `trackInteraction` (ads); `trackEcommerce`, `trackCampaign` (measure specific business/commerce/marketing objectives); `trackProfileAttributes` (profile a user accross platforms): commercial features, we won't use these

 There are various other settings available.
-We use only `setIncludeDefaultCustomVariables` which adds platform version (device info), OS version and app version to logs.
+We use only `setIncludeDefaultCustomVariables` which automatically adds platform version (device info), OS version and app version to logs.

 ### Category, action and name